prail/meet-eagles/README.md

 You'll need to `cd` into the repo and do `alr run`.
 This should download all of the necessary toolchains and dependencies as well as start the project.

+The web server will immediately start serving pages.
+You can type `q` to quit.
+Navigate to `https://localhost:8080` to view the page.

 ## Why did I choose Ada?

 The reason for writing the backend in Ada is entirely resume driven,